Skip to content

 Refresh token expiryNever / After X time / If unused for X timeShorter = more secure, more re-auth friction

-Refresh token rotationEnabled (Spring ‘24+) / DisabledRotation invalidates old tokens, limiting compromise window
+Refresh token rotationEnabled (Spring ‘24+) / DisabledRotation invalidates old tokens, limiting the window of compromise

 Session timeout15 min to 24 hoursControls access token effective lifetime